 - You will not need to register with Maplesoft or download anything from their web site.

 - You will not need to update the annual license file, this is handled on the server.

 - Running Maple this way requires that you maintain network connectivity, and requires use of the MIT VPN if you are off the MIT campus.

 If you have machines where Maple is already installed and you want to get licenses from the Central License Server, you don't need to perform the installation steps below.
-You just need to change the license file contents to this.
 The license server is backwards-compatible with older Maple releases as well as the current release.

 Older releases follow a similar pattern.

 |This software is licensed under an academic license agreement between MIT and Maplesoft, Inc. It may be used only by MIT faculty, staff and students (Authorized Users) in support of classroom instruction and research activities of students, teaching faculty and staff, and research staff.
 The right to use the Programs for any other purpose, including commercial purposes, is expressly prohibited.
 Authorized Users must stop using the software and delete it (and any accompanying license key) from any non MIT-owned computers they have installed it on when they cease to be affiliated with MIT.
 By clicking on the links below, you agree that you are an Authorized User, that you will use the software only for MIT purposes, and that you will comply with the stated termination conditions when you leave MIT.|

 - Maple license server name and port.
 (MIT certificate required)

 - Maple 2020.x installation archive for your platform from the IS&T Maple page.